FBalzerMPE/imprs_sports_week/data/sport_descriptions/beer_pong/rules.md

 #### 1: Set Up Your Battlefield

 - Table: Suitable tables will be available in the MPA common room.
 - Cup Formation: Per team, arrange ten cups in pyramid shape (4,3,2,1) and align them with the pyramid tip towards the center of the table pointing away from you.
-Each cup should be filled to ~1/4 with water.
+Each cup should be filled to $\sim 1/4$ with water.
 - Balls: 2 ping pong balls are required.
-- Beer: Every player requires a full 0.5L bottle of beer.
+- Beer: Every player requires a full 0.5 l bottle of beer (or an alternative, you aren't required to consume alcohol to attend!).

 #### 2: BASICS (SHORT VERSION)